aejensen/ProlifAnalysis/README.md

 # ProlifAnalysis
-Development version of the R package ProlifAnalysis for analysis of stem cell proliferation
+Development version of the R package ProlifAnalysis for non-linear analysis of stem cell proliferation curves.

-To install the development version of TruncComp run the following commands from within R
+To install the development version of ProlifAnalysis run the following commands from within R:

 ```{r}
 library(devtools)